GenesisEducationKyiv/front-end-school-3-0-nkgrand/docs/adr/adr-001-project-architecture.md

 - **`data-testid` attributes** for e2e test coverage (e.g., Playwright / Cypress in the future).
 - **Lodash** for search debounce and utility functions.

+## Considered Alternatives

+- Buissness logic:
+  **Redux / Redux Toolkit**

+  - ✅ Widely adopted and well-documented.
+  - ⚠️ Introduces boilerplate overhead for simple CRUD flows.
+  - ⚠️ Requires more explicit wiring and less reactive out of the box.

+- UI:
+  - **Material-UI (MUI)**
+  - ✅ Modern components and robust theming system.
+  - ⚠️ Requires more time to customize styles, especially tables and forms.
+  - ⚠️ Less productive for building admin-like interfaces quickly.

 ## Status

 **Accepted**

 ## Code Structure